Quantcast

 media.giphy.com

 Something that is mad freeing is knowing that, at the end of the day, you did the absolute best that you could.
 Not in some categories of your life—every single one of them.
-I can personally attest to this because, when I know that I've let the ball drop on something, it is a whole lot easier to get nervous, anxious or worried than if I did all that I could.
+I can personally attest to this because, when I know that I've let the ball drop on something, it is a whole lot easier to get nervous, anxious, or worried than if I did all that I could.
 An example of this is a time when my rent got lost in the mail.
 My landlord was telling me that if it wasn't found, I'd have to pay it again.
 Whatever.
 I had proof of payment.
 It was gonna be what it was gonna be.
 But back in the day, when I was an impulse shopper and writing checks all over the place, sometimes rent time would roll around and I'd be freaking out because I didn't know if I truly had enough in my account or not.

 See the difference?
 When you know that you've done what is within your control, what else can you really do?
 It's when you have to face that you've been back steppin' that worry is able to creep in.
 The good thing about this particular point is it's a reminder that a lot of what we worry about ceases to be an issue if we simply operate in excellence and leave the rest to the Universe to figure out.
-(The check should up, by the way.
+(The check showed up, by the way.
 In case you were wondering.)

 Avoid the Need to Get a Dozen Different Opinions